Brain foods on a budget

 Berries

-Berries can slow cognitive decline, so you have less trouble with memory, concentration and decision making.
-These fruits are rich in substances called antioxidants that help fight the effects of aging.
-One study of middle-aged adults found those who ate the most antioxidant-rich foods were 20 percent less likely to have early signs of declining brain health later in life.*
+Berries can slow cognitive decline.
+So you'll have less trouble with memory, concentration and decision making.
+These fruits are rich in substances called antioxidants, which help fight the effects of aging.

-Money-saving tip: Buy frozen berries, which are generally less expensive than fresh.
+Money-saving tip: Buy frozen berries, which usually cost less than fresh.
 Many people think fresh berries are healthier than frozen.
 But that’s not the case with berries.

 Leafy greens

-Eating leafy greens such as lettuce and spinach may slow down age-related memory loss.
-In one study, participants who ate leafy greens had brains that worked as well as those of people 11 years younger.* The power of leafy greens may lie in a combo of nutrients, including vitamin K, folate (a B vitamin) and antioxidants, such as lutein.
+Eating leafy greens, such as lettuce and spinach, may slow down age-related memory loss.
+IThe power of leafy greens may lie in a combo of nutrients, including vitamin K, folate (a B vitamin) and antioxidants, such as lutein.

 It takes only 1 cup of fresh greens a day, or ½ cup of cooked dark leafy greens, to get the benefits.

-Money-saving tip: Leafy greens tend to be available year-round, so they’re lower priced than other seasonal fruits and veggies.
+Money-saving tip: Leafy greens tend to be available year-round.
+That means they often cost less than other seasonal fruits and veggies.
 But you can still save money by avoiding bagged salad mixes.
 They cost more than a bunch of greens and might not stay fresh for as long.

 Nuts

-Nuts such as walnuts, pecans and almonds are packed with healthy omega-3 fatty acids and antioxidants.
+Nuts such as walnuts, pecans and almonds are full of healthy omega-3 fatty acids and antioxidants.
 They’re a great swap for processed chips and cookies.
-One study found that people older than 55 who ate nuts every day had better brain function than those who didn’t.*

 Money-saving tip: Buy in bulk.
 Nuts can last four to six months — or longer if you store them in the fridge.
 So they’re a great item to load up on.
 If you don’t have a membership at a wholesale warehouse, try discount supermarket chains.

-Lean proteins such as chicken, and fish and beans
+Lean proteins such as chicken, fish and beans

 Red meat such as beef is high in saturated fat, which is bad for the brain.
-It should be avoided as much as possible.
+Avoid it as much as possible.
 A better bet is chicken or beans.
-Chicken and beans have plenty of B vitamins, which you need for brain health.
-Fatty fish such as tuna or salmon is also a smart food.
+Chicken and beans have plenty of B vitamins, which you need for brain health.* Fatty fish such as tuna or salmon is also a smart food.
 It’s rich in omega-3 fatty acids.

 Olive oil

-Money-saving tip: Buy store-brand olive oils — they usually cost less than a name brand.
-They are made under a special label, sometimes with the store name.
+Money-saving tip: Buy store-brand olive oils.
+They usually cost less than a name brand.
 You might have to look on shelves that are higher or lower than eye level to find them.

 The bottom line